-Just as a real estate sales associate must obtain a license in Florida, so must a Home Owner’s Association (HOA) Board Member obtain a certification.
-HOA board member certification in FL varies by the level of involvement.
-It is only required of the board of directors of the HOA, but association members and homeowners can also take the course.
+Just as a real estate sales associate must obtain a license in Florida, so must a homeowner association (HOA) Board Member obtain a certification.
+HOA board member certification in Florida varies by the level of involvement.
+It is only required for directors of the HOA board, but association members and homeowners can also take the course.

-FL: what certification does a condo board member need?
+What certification does a condo or HOA board member need?

 The condo board of directors certification in Florida is the same as the homeowners and mobile home associations.
 In 2013, the Florida legislature amended Florida Statute Chapter 720.
 Since July 1 of that year, HOA directors must prove their preparation to serve on the HOA.
 Two options exist.

 Within 90 days of their appointment or election, the HOA director must submit a letter to the association’s secretary that they have completely read the HOA’s governing documents and agree to uphold them to the best of their ability.

 Within 90 days of their appointment or election, the HOA director must submit proof of completion of an approved HOA certification course.

 Since it is important for a director and the association members to understand both the state laws and the HOA constitution, many association attorneys recommend HOA members meet the requirement by attending the course.
 The certification course covers all needed topics and tests on them which ensures the director, trustees and members understand all requirements.